WREK: Specialty shows

 the Ramblin' Wreck Sports Show, a Georgia Tech sports talk show hosted by students to Destroy All Music, clatter-improv with pink noise freakouts.
-Other weekly shows include Electronic Sound System, an experimental electronic show featuring music and in-studio performances of new and established artists that run the electronic gamut; Velvet, featuring classic and contemporary R&B and soul; Live@WREK, a live music show broadcasting local and touring artists and bands; Girl Rock!, highlighting the work of women and non-binary artists worldwide; and 100 wreks, a hyperpop show featuring new and immerging artists in the gerne.
+Other weekly shows include Electronic Sound System, an experimental electronic show featuring music and in-studio performances of new and established artists that run the electronic gamut; Velvet, featuring classic and contemporary R&B and soul; Live@WREK, a live music show broadcasting local and touring artists and bands; Girl Rock!, highlighting the work of women and non-binary artists worldwide; and 100 wreks, a hyperpop show featuring new and emerging artists in the genre.

 Sports

 Over the years, WREK has originated play-by-play coverage of Georgia Tech intercollegiate athletics, including baseball, women's basketball, and volleyball.
 In fall 2004, the station agreed to partner with ISP Sports to simulcast network coverage of selected Georgia Tech football and men's basketball games to augment WQXI's diminished AM nighttime coverage in metro Atlanta.
 That partnership ended following the 2007–08 season.
 The station does not currently provide any live sports play-by-play.